szabgab/slides/python/advanced-oop.md

 ![](examples/oop/abc/with_abc3_fake.py)
 ![](examples/oop/abc/with_abc3_fake.out)

 ## Class Attributes
-{id: attributes}
+{id: class-attributes}

 * Class attributes can be created inside a class.
-* Assign to class attribute and fetch from it
+* Assign to class attribute and fetch from it.
 * Class attributes can be also created from the outside.
 * Creating a instance does not impact the class attribute.